Skip to content

 Geography is an extremely versatile subject; it can be classed as both a Science and an Art, making it very favourably looked upon by universities and employers alike.

-It is possible for students to undertake A-level Geography without having studied the topic for GCSE, however the courses are designed to complement one another and any student who has not completed GCSE Geography will be expected to undertake extra reading around the topic.
+It is possible for students to undertake A-Level Geography without having studied the topic for GCSE, however the courses are designed to complement one another and any student who has not completed GCSE Geography will be expected to undertake extra reading around the topic.
 Geography is an intellectually demanding course which relies on both literacy and numeracy skills in order to complete essays and analyse data.

 What will you learn?